skyfe79/Awesome/README.md

 ## Python

+- [AI-Youtube-Shorts-Generator](https://github.com/SamurAIGPT/AI-Youtube-Shorts-Generator) - A python tool that uses GPT-4, FFmpeg, and OpenCV to automatically analyze videos, extract the most interesting sections, and crop them for an improved viewing experience.
 - [deepseek-engineer](https://github.com/Doriandarko/deepseek-engineer) - A powerful coding assistant application that integrates with the DeepSeek API to process user conversations and generate structured JSON responses.
 Through an intuitive command-line interface, it can read local file contents, create new files, and apply diff edits to existing files in real time.
 - [NLWeb](https://github.com/microsoft/NLWeb) - Natural Language Web
 - [manim-mcp-server](https://github.com/abhiemj/manim-mcp-server) - null